opensearch-project/OpenSearch/CONTRIBUTING.md

 Feature requests
 ----------------

-If you find yourself wishing for a feature that doesn't exist in Elasticsearch, you are probably not alone.
-There are bound to be others out there with similar needs.
-Many of the features that Elasticsearch has today have been added because our users saw the need.
-Open an issue on our [issues list](https://github.com/elastic/elasticsearch/issues) on GitHub which describes the feature you would like to see, why you need it, and how it should work.
+If you've thought of a way that RENAMEME could be better, we want to hear about it.
+We track feature requests using Github, so please feel free to open an issue  RENAMEME issue link which describes the feature you would like to see, why you need it, and how it should work.

 Contributing code and documentation changes
 -------------------------------------------

-If you would like to contribute a new feature or a bug fix to Elasticsearch, please discuss your idea first on the Github issue.
-If there is no Github issue for your idea, please open one.
-It may be that somebody is already working on it, or that there are particular complexities that you should know about before starting the implementation.
-There are often a number of ways to fix a problem and it is important to find the right approach before spending time on a PR that cannot be merged.

-We add the `help wanted` label to existing Github issues for which community contributions are particularly welcome, and we use the `good first issue` label to mark issues that we think will be suitable for new contributors.

-The process for contributing to any of the [Elastic repositories](https://github.com/elastic/) is similar.
-Details for individual projects can be found below.
+So you want to contribute code or documentation to RENAMEME?
+Excellent!

+The first step is to open an issue on github.
+Opening an issue before you make changes makes sure that someone else isn't already working on that particular problem.
+It also lets us work together to find the right approach before you spend a bunch of time on a PR.
+So again, when in doubt, open an issue RENAMEME issue link

+Once you've open as issue, here are some general steps to take:

 ### Fork and clone the repository